Teen Program Volunteering

 Who can volunteer in the Teen Program?

 You must be 14 by the time the program starts in June.
 You’re welcome to participate through the summer after you graduate from high school.
-After that, you have to apply as an adult.

 What will I do as a volunteer?

 Volunteer opportunities for teens will be discussed at individual interviews with our Volunteer Manager.

 The Teen Program is very popular, and positions fills up quickly.
 If you’re interested in the program, we encourage you to apply early.